abdolence/redacter-rs/README.md

 You need to provide the URLs for text analysis and image redaction endpoints using `--ms-presidio-text-analyze-url` and `--ms-presidio-image-redact-url` options.

+### GCP Vertex AI

+To be able to use GCP Vertex AI you need to:

+- authenticate using `gcloud auth application-default login` or provide a service account key using `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+- provide a GCP project id using `--gcp-project-id` option.
+- provide a GCP region using `--gcp-region` option.

+You can specify different models using `--gcp-vertex-ai-text-model` and `--gcp-vertex-ai-image-model` options.
+By default, they are set to:

+- `publishers/google/models/gemini-1.5-flash-001` for text model
+- `publishers/google/models/gemini-1.5-pro-001` for image model

+In case you have access to native image editing models such as Google Imagen 3, you can enable those capabilities using `--gcp-vertex-ai-native-image-support` option.
+Without native image support, the tool will use LLM output and editing images by coordinates.

 ### Gemini LLM

+Consider using Vertex AI redacter for more flexibility instead of Gemini LLM.

 To be able to use Gemini as DLP/redacter you need to: